-I am originally from Vancouver, Canada but have lived in a few different places through my adult life, including Queenstown New Zealand, and Astoria, NYC.
+I am originally from Vancouver, Canada, though I have lived all over the place throughout my adult life.
 Since moving to London in January 2016, I have completely fallen in love with the city and the endless travel options that living in Europe brings.
-I currently live in North London with my husband and our rescue pup Remus aka Remy aka Remmingway… you get it, I love him.

 I am vegan first and foremost for the animals though I do also consider myself an environmentalist.
 I also try to maintain a healthy lifestyle and enjoy learning about plant based nutrition but it’s unlikely that I will refuse a vegan donut.

 My intentions for this blog are to explore London from a vegan perspective and share my finds as well as sharing my own recipes and cooking experiences.
-I will also be covering hobbies and interests of mine such as cruelty free hair and beauty, running, photography, travel, reading and writing, using my experiences to be a resource for new (or new to London) vegans and the veg-curious alike.
+I will also be covering hobbies and interests of mine such as cruelty free hair and beauty, ethical fashion, low waste living and vegan travel; using my experiences to be a resource for new (or new to London) vegans and the veg-curious alike.

 My Vegan Story

 My vegan story begins back in January 2015.
 I had recently moved from Vancouver, Canada to New York City, where I was taking a year off from working to volunteer at a variety of places.
-I say “taking a year off,” in reality, I couldn’t get myself a work permit, and decided to move anyway when my partner got transferred for work.
+I say “taking a year off,” in reality, I couldn’t get myself visa, and decided to move anyway when my partner got transferred for work.

 About a year ago we moved to London and at first I was scared to leave my bubble, and thought veganism may be more difficult in the UK, but thankfully it has been the opposite.
 London especially has so many incredible vegan restaurants and in general it seems like a much more socially acceptable way of life.

 As far as the benefits of being vegan go, I would love to say I have lost 30 pounds, and now have flawless skin but alas that is not the case.
 I did loose some weight, maybe 10lbs overall without trying, which is the first time that has ever happened for me, and I do find it much easier to maintain my weight, even if it is still a few lbs more than I would like.
-I no longer have to count calories which is a huge relief to my already anxious brain.
 I now focus more on getting enough nutrients, helping fight off the bombardment of cold an flu germs I take on daily, working with children.
-Though the most impactful change veganism has had on my life is a sense of purpose.
-I had never cared so deeply about something before and always felt my life was a little bit aimless, I was having fun, but I didn’t have anything I was excited about to pursue.
-I had always loved reading and writing and kept a journal since I was a child but was very nervous about showing my writing to anyone.
-This new sense of purpose as well as supportive friends and family, built my confidence enough that in January of this year I started my own blog about veganism.
-This outlet has helped improve my writing and has made me feel that I am contributing positively towards helping veganism become accessible and normalized.
-Having a blog and putting myself out there on social media has also helped me become part of a supportive community that was much needed in my life.

-Thanks for reading my story 🙂 I’m sure some of you can relate to it or is your story totally different?
+Thanks for reading my story 🙂 I’m sure some of you can relate to it or is yours totally different?
 Let me know!
 I love hearing how people from all over the world have come together in sharing the vegan way of life.